maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 # Construction and Properties

+In this section, we give a simple construction of the quaternions and list their basic properties (product, inverse, norm, etc...).

 ## Complex Numbers

 We start by building the complex numbers as the real $$\small{2 \times 2}$$